-Freshwater wetlands once covered a large portion of southwestern Sussex County.
-Trap Pond State Park retains a part of the swamp's original beauty and mystery, and features the northernmost natural stand of baldcypress trees in the United States.
-The pond was created in the late 1700s to power a sawmill during the harvest of large baldcypress from the area.
-The Federal Government later purchased the pond and surrounding farmland during the 1930s and the Civilian Conservation Corps began to develop the area for recreation.
+Trap Pond was once the site of a large freshwater wetland and still hosts the country's northernmost natural stand of baldcypress trees.
+The pond was created in the late 1700s to power a sawmill used in harvesting the baldcypress.
+The federal government purchased the pond and surrounding farmland during the 1930s, and the Civilian Conservation Corps began to develop the area for recreation.
 Trap Pond became one of Delaware's first state parks in 1951.

 Make your own festive wreath for the season!
 Supplies will be provided.
 Call to register at least 48 hours in advance. $10 per person Saturday, November 16, 2019 at 1:00 PM

 Rowboats, pedal boats, canoes and kayaks can be rented for use within the park during the summer season, and park interpreters host narrated pontoon boat tours on summer weekends and holidays.
 One of the streams that flows into Trap Pond has been marked as a wilderness canoe trail.
 A boat launching ramp accommodates small motorized boats for fishing or exploring the pond.
 Anglers may land a variety of fish, from pickerel, crappie, and bluegills to catfish, American eel and largemouth bass.
 Fishing license required.
 Get info about fishing permits.